About US

 Documenting Democratic Erosion Through Data

-Explore and use our Democratic Erosion Event Dataset (DEED), access our online visualizations, or download the full dataset to use.
+Explore and use our Democratic Erosion Event Dataset (DEED), access our online visualizations, or download the full dataset.

 Making Evidence Accessible With Briefs